SamekhKusma/sportsbrief-summary-for-teams-in-the-NBA-and-NFL/README.md

 Then restart the backend.
 The app will use NewsAPI live search first and cache matching articles in SQLite.
 If no key is provided, the app clearly shows that it is using seed data only.

-Important: live news APIs are for articles, not official scores or playoff series state.
+Side note: Live news APIs are for articles, not official scores or playoff series state.
 For exact scores, standings, schedules, and series records, add a structured sports data API such as SportsDataIO, Sportradar, or an official league feed later.